Using Custom JavaScript Variables in GTM

 Hata Ayıklama Kolay Teknik bilgi gerektirir

 In one of our e-commerce clients, we wanted to trigger different Google Ads conversion tags based on the categories of products added to the cart.
-The website's infrastructure was not correctly transferring this information to the data layer.
-By writing a custom JavaScript variable, we fetched the category information in real-time from the DOM elements on the page and pushed it to the tag.
+The site’s infrastructure was not properly passing this information to the data layer.
+By writing a custom JavaScript variable, we dynamically pulled the category information from the DOM elements within the page and sent it to the tag.
 The result?
 We achieved 100% accuracy in campaign-based ROAS (Return on Advertising Spend) tracking.
-You can do this yourself, but when it comes to complex DOM structures, obtaining a professional technical audit will prevent erroneous data collection.
+You can do this yourself, but when it comes to complex DOM structures, having a professional technical audit can prevent erroneous data collection.

-How to Create a GTM Custom JavaScript Variable?
+How to Create a Custom JavaScript Variable in GTM?
 (Step by Step)

-There is a specific protocol to follow when creating a custom JavaScript variable.
-The most critical rule is this: The code you write must always be within an anonymous function and should end with a return statement.
+There is a specific protocol you must follow when creating a custom JavaScript variable.
+The most critical rule is this: The code you write must always be within an anonymous function and must end with a return statement.
 Otherwise, your variable will always return undefined.

-In your GTM panel, navigate to the "Variables" section from the left menu and click the "New" button in the "User-Defined Variables" tab.
-Select "Custom JavaScript" as the variable type.
-At this stage, a blank code editor will appear in front of you.
+Go to the "Variables" section in the left menu of your GTM panel and click the "New" button from the "User-Defined Variables" tab.
+Choose "Custom JavaScript" as the variable type.
+At this stage, a blank code editor will appear.

 Your code should always start with the following template: